Engine 2, our older brush truck.

 Firefighters confer in front of the castle, which is untouched.

 On the scene, I see that the hand-built stone castle is untouched, as is its gatehouse (complete with portcullis.).
 The fire has destroyed a two-story stone-and-wood house built in the early 1960s and now used mainly as a gift shop (lots of swords) as well as a small adjacent cabin.

-The first department there had come a shorter distance, maybe 20 miles (all uphill), but now the fire is knocked down and they are out of water.3)No hydrants in the woods.
+The first department there had come a shorter distance, maybe 20 miles (all uphill), but now the fire is knocked down and they are out of water.
 They are outside their service district, but have come under the principle of “mutual aid.”
-Nevertheless, they arrived too late to do more than spray the ruins.4)Visit any rural fire department, and you will hear someone say, “We never lost a foundation yet.”
+Nevertheless, they arrived too late to do more than spray the ruins.

 So we take over, supplied by a county Road & Bridge Dept. water truck — all the messy work of moving debris to extinguish fire underneath or inside it, knocking down parts of the porch roof that were still actively on fire, spraying down some fir trees that were slightly scorched, doing what we had to do.

 Metalwork on the towers shows Jim Bishop’s artistry.

 And Then Things Got Mythic